ietf-wg-acme/acme/draft-ietf-acme-acme.md

 within their trusted network and use these resolvers both for both CAA record lookups and all record lookups in furtherance of a challenge scheme (A, AAAA, TXT, etc.).

+## External Accounts

+ACME accounts can be associated with accounts in other systems using the "external-account-token" field in account objects.
+This field can hold any value defined by the CA.  The security implications of the field depend on how the CA structures its tokens.

+If the CA simply provides the client with a random value to use in this field, then there is a risk that the value will be stolen and misused.
+For example, if the CA uses a CDN to terminate HTTPS for ACME, then the CDN could steal a token and use it to bind real customer's account to the CDN's ACME account (instead of the real customer's ACME account).
+CAs that construct tokens in this way SHOULD avoid the use of intermediaries that terminate HTTPS.

+CAs can mitigate this risk by reducing the privilege associated with the token.
+Instead of granting the holder of the token the full privileges associated with the account, for example, the CA could simply use the association for record-keeping, so that the external account holder would be notified of actions by the ACME client, and the ACME client would still have to acquire privileges on its own (proving control of identifiers, etc.).

+CAs SHOULD construct tokens in a way that binds them to a particular ACME account key pair.
+For example, a CA might use JWTs containing a thumbprint of the account public key {{?RFC7519}}.
+These tokens can safely be used even in the presence of HTTPS-terminating intermediaries, since they can only be used by the holder of the corresponding account private key.

 # Acknowledgements